Skip to main content Skip to search Skip to main navigation

 Go to homepage

 Touch monitors simplify the interaction between man and machine.
-The elimination of the keyboard and mouse makes touchscreens popular wherever information can be clearly displayed on the monitor and the same monitor enables user-friendly operation.
+The elimination of keyboard and mouse makes touchscreens popular wherever information can be clearly displayed on the monitor and the same monitor enables user-friendly operation.

-Display sizes
+Display Sizes

-17"
+15" 17"

 19"